English Learner (EL) Program

 EL Exit Criteria

-Students are eligible for exit from the EL program when they have scored a 4.8 or higher on the WIDA ACCESS for ELLs 2.0.
+Students are eligible for exit from the EL program when they have scored a 4.8 or higher on the WIDA ACCESS.
 In the fall, parents will be informed by a letter sent home in the mail.
 With comprehensive supports provided through our EL Program, students typically exit the program in 5-7 years.

 Parent Refusal